vultr/whmcs-vultr/docs/index.md

 ## Introduction

 The Vultr platform offers a powerful, feature-rich API that allows users to control every aspect of their account.
-The Vultr WHMCS Module provides hosting providers with a fully automated solution that allows them to offer reliable Cloud Servers on the Vultr Platform to their customers.
+The WHMCS Module for Vultr provides hosting providers with a fully automated solution that allows them to offer reliable Cloud Servers on the Vultr Platform to their customers.

 _Note: The current version of the module is a complete rewrite of the original module, but is compatible with existing Vultr-based products in WHMCS._